nm19000/AccuracyBounds/README.md

 - metrics_opensrtest checks the consistency of the predictions with the results shown by [opensr-test](https://github.com/ESAOpenSR/opensr-test)

+- compute_LB_dists computes distances for the loss and the kernel size terms and stores them.

+- get_LB_loss_points displays the half Kernesize lower bound and the Loss terms.

+# Citation

 If you use this software in your work, please cite our [preprint](https://arxiv.org/abs/2510.10229):